ismaelJimenez/agwt/README.md

 # Remove a worktree and its local branch
 agwt remove feature-xyz

+# Force removal even if the worktree is dirty
+agwt remove feature-xyz --force

 # Remove and also delete the remote branch (asks for confirmation)
 agwt remove feature-xyz --delete-remote